reyestech/NMAP-Runbook/README.md

 <br /> <br />

 <h2>Description</h2>
-"Nmap," short for "Network Mapper," is a powerful tool for analyzing networks and performing security assessments.
+Nmap, short for Network Mapper, is a powerful tool for analyzing networks and performing security assessments.
 Gordon Lyon created the software, also known as "Fyodor Vaskovich."
 It is an open-source software that is constantly being improved by a community of developers.
 Nmap is versatile and can be used on multiple platforms, including Linux, Windows, and macOS.<br />

  <br> Network Mapping <br />
-Network mapping identifies and visualizes a computer network's components, connections, and structures.
+Network mapping identifies and visualizes the components, connections, and structures of a computer network.
 It involves collecting data, analyzing it, and creating a comprehensive network map.
 By making such a map, we can understand how devices are interconnected within a network.
 This understanding is crucial for effective network management, troubleshooting, and security measures.

 Port Scanning <br />
 One of Nmap's core functionalities is scanning a target host for open, closed, and filtered ports.
 This information is critical for comprehending network architecture and identifying potential vulnerabilities.
 - <b > Identifying open, closed, and filtered ports on a target host.
-- <b > Techniques include TCP SYN scan, TCP connect scan, UDP scan, etc.
+Techniques include TCP SYN scan, TCP connect scan, UDP scan, and others.
-- <b > Users can customize scan parameters such as speed and intensity.
+Users can customize scan parameters, such as speed and intensity.

 Service Version Detection  <br />
-Nmap can identify the version of services running on open ports, which is useful for security auditing and detecting known vulnerabilities that could be exploited.
+Nmap can identify the version of services running on open ports, which is helpful for security auditing and detecting known vulnerabilities that could be exploited.
 - <b > Determining the version of services running on open ports.
 - <b > Helps in security assessment and vulnerability detection.
 - <b > Based on specific probes and analyzing responses.